GerardVee/gerardvee-ui/README.md

 ```
 ## What caused this

-The specifics of what caused thise.
+The specifics of what caused this.

 ## What was done